-- Teacher recommendation,

-- Grades,

-- Scores on criterion-referenced or state-mandated assessments, and

-Any other necessary academic information as determined by the district.
+- Teacher recommendation, - Grades, - Scores on criterion-referenced or state-mandated assessments, and - Any other necessary academic information as determined by the district.

-Prekindergarten thru Grade 3
+Prekindergarten-Grade 3

-A parent may request in writing that a student repeat Prekindergarten, kindergarten, or grade 1, 2, or 3.
-Before granting the request, the district may convene a retention committee to meet and discuss the request, and will invite the parent to participate.
+A parent may request in writing that a student repeat prekindergarten, kindergarten, or grade 1, 2, or 3.
+Before granting the request, the district may convene a retention committee to meet and discuss the request and will invite the parent to participate.

-Elementary and Middle/Junior High Grade Levels
+Elementary and Middle School Grade Levels